New Directors Appointed to two A&S Centers

 Dr. McCormack is also a frequent speaker and lecturer, having been invited to speak at a range of institutions from HBCUs to Ivies.
 But he finds his deepest joy in speaking outside of academia - at churches, public schools, community centers, and other places where everyday folks are gathered and engaged in collective meaning-making and ongoing struggles for freedom.

-Mary P. Sheridan has been named the director of the Commonwealth Center for Humanities & Society.
+Mary P. Sheridan (English) has been named the director of the Commonwealth Center for Humanities & Society.

 Dr. Mary P. Sheridan received her Ph.D. in Writing Studies from the University of Illinois, Urbana-Champaign.
 She writes and teaches on questions relating to digital composing, community engagement, and feminist methodologies.
 She has written or co-written two books, co-edited two and published numerous journal articles that have appeared in appeared in prestigious rhetoric and composition journals, including College Composition and Communication (CCC), Kairos, Journal of Advanced Communication (JAC), and Written Communication among others.